Risk and assessment scoring configuration in Risk Manager

 Setting up the Risk Level Output

-After you have configured the risk score formula, you can set up the risk level output by providing a set of ranges, based on the severity scale of the output field.
+After configuring the risk score formula, you set up the risk level output by providing a set of ranges, based on the severity scale of the output field.

 Example